bjornspockeli/elektra/README.md

 ## Hands-on Tasks - DAY 1

+The handson tasks for the first course day will cover

+As you progress through the tasks make sure that you enable the

 ##Task 1: Application Timer
 **Scope:** Use an application timer to toggle one (or several) Leds on the nRF52 DK at a given interval.